USS Yorktown (CV-5): Salvage and sinking

 After being picked up by the destroyer USS Hammann, Buckmaster transferred to the cruiser Astoria and reported to Vice Admiral Fletcher, who had shifted his flag to the heavy cruiser after the first dive-bombing attack.
 The two men agreed that a salvage party should attempt to save the ship since she had stubbornly remained afloat despite the heavy list and imminent danger of capsizing.

 While efforts to save Yorktown had been proceeding apace, her planes were still in action, joining those from Enterprise in striking the last Japanese carrier—Hiryū—late that afternoon.
 Taking four direct hits, the Japanese carrier was soon helpless.
 She was abandoned by her crew and left to drift out of control.

 Yorktown, as it turned out, floated throughout the night.
 Two men were still alive on board her; one attracted attention by firing a machine gun, heard by the sole attending destroyer, Hughes.
 The escort picked up the men, one of whom later died.
-Buckmaster selected 29 officers and 141 men to return to the ship in an attempt to save her.
+Buckmaster selected Executive Officer Dixie Kiefer commander of the salvage crew which also included 29 officers and 141 men to return to the ship in an attempt to save her.
 Five destroyers formed an antisubmarine screen while the salvage party boarded the listing carrier on the morning of 6 June.
 The fleet tug USS Vireo, summoned from Pearl and Hermes Reef, commenced towing the ship, although progress was painfully slow.

 Yorktown's repair party went on board with a carefully predetermined plan of action to be carried out by men from each department—damage control, gunnery air engineering, navigation, communication, supply and medical.
 To assist in the work, Lieutenant Commander Arnold E. True brought Hammann alongside to starboard, aft, furnishing pumps and electric power.

 By mid-afternoon, the process of reducing topside weight was proceeding well; one 5 in gun had been dropped over the side and a second was ready to be cast loose, planes had been pushed over the side, and a large quantity of water had been pumped out of engineering spaces.
-These efforts reduced the list about two degrees.
+These efforts reduced the list by about two degrees.

 Unknown to Yorktown and the six nearby destroyers, however, Japanese submarine I-168 had discovered the disabled carrier and achieved a favorable firing position.
 The I-boat eluded detection—possibly due to the large amount of debris and wreckage in the water—until 15:36, when lookouts spotted a salvo of four torpedoes approaching the ship from the starboard beam.